Life Insurance as an employer-provided benefit

 A group life plan is discriminatory if it discriminates in favor of key employees with respect to eligibility to participate (eligibility test) or the type and amount of benefits available (benefits test).

-Employees performing services for the employer must be included in the test.
+Note: Employees performing services for the employer must be included in the test.

 The cost of group term life insurance in excess of $50,000 (or, if the plan is discriminatory, the cost of the entire amount of group term life insurance for key employees) less any amount paid by the employee toward such coverage, is includable in gross income as wages subject to Federal Income Contributions Act (FICA) tax.
 The cost of group term life insurance is determined on the basis of uniform premiums computed on the basis of five-year age brackets prescribed by U.S. Treasury regulations.
 Employees who elect coverage in excess of $50,000 and who must contribute toward the cost of such insurance must pay their share on an after-tax basis.